I love this time of the year.

 The integrated product suite is emergent versus deliberate

 It’s hard enough trying to deliberately create one successful product.
-I believe these secondary products emerge as by-products while in pursuit of deeper customer/problem understanding.
-In the last couple of years, I’ve created lots of quick and dirty MVPs.
-The ones that initially stuck, got turned into products for further value testing.
-Of those, the ones that could be weaved into a customer journey story made it into the product suite.
+I believe these secondary products emerge as by-products while pursuing deeper customer/problem understanding.
+In the last couple of years, I’ve created many quick and dirty MVPs.
+The ones that were initially stuck got turned into products for further value testing.
+Those who could be weaved into a customer journey story made it into the product suite.
 All others were eliminated.